DinoDevs/GladiatusCrazyAddon/Progress.md

 	- [x] Mercenaries management Interface
 	- [x] Items' shadow
 	- [x] Save costume's properties
-	- [x] ✎ Drag&Drop item to see the material needed to repair it (Not in settings/No translatios)
+	- [x] ✎ Drag&Drop item to see the material needed to repair it (Not in settings)
 	- [x] Show buff's detailed timer on tooltip